A. P. Hill: Death

 This location was thought to be chosen because it was easily accessible from the road.
 A small parking area is located behind the monument on Duncan Road, making it easy and safe to visit and access.
 The marker is located at GPS coordinates: 37° 11.365′ N, 77° 28.52′ W.

-The SCV also marked what is thought to be the exact site where Hill fell in April 1912.
+The SCV also marked what was thought in April 1912 to be the exact site where Hill fell.
 The small granite marker at the site reads: